awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.01.md

 + `year` – The partition key\.
 The `AttributeType` is `N` for number\.
 + `title` – The sort key\.
 The `AttributeType` is `S` for string\.

-1. Copy and paste the following program into a file named `MoviesCreateTable.py`\.
+1. Copy the following program and paste it into a file named `MoviesCreateTable.py`\.

    ```
    #